catlu11/TsumLearning/README.md

 # TsumLearning
-Flashcard style learning game.
+Flashcard style learning game with cute blobs to motivate you.
 A JavaFX experiment.